-By the early 1960s, the man born in August, 1934 in the village of Vourvoura in the Peloponnese, had built a small chain of restaurants in Ontario with his two brothers.
-Offering burgers, and then pizza, which was becoming increasingly popular at the time, the brothers saw their businesses become more successful each year.
+By the early 1960s, the man born in August 1934 in the village of Vourvoura in the Peloponnese had built a small chain of restaurants in Ontario with his two brothers.
+Offering burgers and then pizza, which was becoming increasingly popular at the time, the brothers saw their businesses becoming all the more successful with each passing year.

 The creation of the famous Hawaiian pizza

-Their most famous creation would result from an experiment.
-Out of curiosity, one day Panopoulos decided to put canned pineapple on a pizza just to find out what it would taste like.
-“We just put it on, just for the fun of it, see how it was going to taste,” Sam Panopoulos told the BBC in a 2017 interview he gave shortly before he died.
+The Hawaiian pizza was the result of a spontaneous experiment.
+Out of curiosity, one day, Panopoulos decided to add canned pineapple to a pizza merely to find out what the result would be.
+“We just put it on, just for the fun of it [to] see how it was going to taste,” Sam Panopoulos told the BBC in a 2017 interview he gave shortly before he passed away.

 He and his brothers liked the contrast between the sweetness of the pineapple and the savory flavor of the ham.
 “We tried it first, [then] passed it to some customers.
-And a couple of months later, they’re going crazy about it, so we put it on the menu,” Panopoulos recounted.
+And a couple of months later, [they went] crazy [for] it, so we put it on the menu,” Panopoulos recounted.

-They dubbed the pizza “The Hawaiian” after the brand of canned pineapple they used.
-At the time, pizza toppings were usually limited to mushrooms, bacon and pepperoni, Panopoulos said.
+They dubbed the pizza “the Hawaiian” after the brand of canned pineapple they used.
+At the time, pizza toppings were usually limited to mushrooms, bacon, and pepperoni, Panopoulos recalled.